mrjones2014/smart-splits.nvim/README.md

   --    },
   --    direction = 'left'|'right'|'up'|'down',
-  --    split(), -- utility function to split current Neovim pane in the current direction -- }
+  --    split(), -- utility function to split current Neovim pane in the current direction --    wrap(), -- utility function to wrap to opposite Neovim pane -- }
   -- NOTE: `at_edge = 'wrap'` is not supported on Kitty terminal -- multiplexer, as there is no way to determine layout via the CLI